clk-project/clk/README.md

 You have created your first command!

-You can see that this command already provide a nice help message.
+You can see that this command already provides a nice help message.

 You could have created a click command that does exactly that, without using `clk`.
 So you might wonder why using clk in the first place.
 But now, this